tallSE/migrate-redmine-to-gitlab/docs/README.md

 *(remove `--check` to perform it for real)*

-## After all

-Once all this steps has been performed, the project is fully loaded in GitLab.

-Note that redmine caches files has been linked to the GitLab resources; this means that we can now perform operations from both applications.

-I intend to add a last command to send to redmine a note on each version and issue with his migrated url on GitLab.

-Should be done soon...

 ## Delete all issues of a project

 An extra command I develop while testing issues imports.
 You should not use this command.